DigitexOfficial/api-docs/source/index.html.md

 px | float | liquidated position price type | string | liquidated position type (`LONG` or `SHORT`)

-> Example of a response to 'public/liquidations':
+> An example of a response from 'public/liquidations':

 ```javascript
 {